mazur/advent-of-code-2024/README.md

 - The rythem is something like, prompt, run tests, debug, prompt, clean up manualy.
 - While useful at times I do find it annoying that it keeps changing and rewriting code from scratch, even when not needed.
 - AI also sucks att efficient codeand optimizing code.
 The first solution I had for part 2 today took 8s to run.
 I would have never implemented it that way to begin with.
 The AI also failed all optimization attempts.
 I finally did a manual optimization, which isn't the best one; but it brings it donw to 2s - and that was only a very minor change that the AI couldn't figure out.

+### Day 07
+- Today the AI did really good.
+I spent some time on engineering the prompt to explain what I wanted and that made it generate code that was much more aligned with how I would solve it.
+- The AI threw in some, unexpected, but clever solutions on part 2.
+- All in all, I think I'm getting the hang of how to work with an AI companion; both on larger solutions and smaller line-by-line fixes.
+- Somehow, it feels like cheating; but since this year was about trying out AI coding assistants I will keep at it.